nitin27may/angular-dotnet-core-docker/README.md

 | --------------- | -------------------------------------------------------------------------------------------- |
 | **frontend** | [frontend app using **Angular**](https://github.com/nitin27may/angular-dotnet-core-docker/tree/master/frontend)         |
 | **WebApi** | [Rest Api using **dotnet**](https://github.com/nitin27may/angular-dotnet-core-docker/tree/master/WebApi) |

-## About Project

-This is a simple web application.
-It has working user registration, login page and there is a complete example of CRUD which contains example for Angular Routing and exprtess js rest api samples.
-Also, rest services are secure using JWT.

 ### Built With
 #### Angular (14.2.2)